DOI-USGS/dataRetrieval/README.md

 Package Installation
 ---------------------------------
-While the dataRetreival package is in development (and not on CRAN), the following packages must first be manually installed:
+While the dataRetreival package is in development (and not on CRAN), the zoo package must first be manually installed.
+To install the dataRetrieval package:
-* zoo

-To install the EGRET package:

 	install.packages("zoo")
 	install.packages("dataRetrieval", repos="http://usgs-r.github.com/EGRET/", type="source")